mohammedounzar/VPC25/README.md

 │   ├── speaker1/      # Directory for Speaker 1
 │   │   ├── 1272-128104-0000.wav  # Original enrollment utterance
 │   │   ├── ...
-│   │   └── anonymized/            # Anonymized versions of the above audio files
+│   │   └── anonymized/            # Anonymized versions of the above audio files (Will be automatically created based on your anonymization algorithm when the evaluation script is run)
 │   │       ├── anon_1272-128104-0000.wav
 │   │       ├── ...
 │   ├── speaker2/